zopefoundation/zopetoolkit/index.rst

 This package was renamed to ``zope.keyreference`` and all its functionality was moved to the new one.
-The new package contains a little workaround for making old persistent keyrerefences loadable without ``zope.app.keyreference`` installed, so the latter one is not needed at all anymore.
+The new package contains a little workaround for making old persistent keyreferences loadable without ``zope.app.keyreference`` installed, so the latter one is not needed at all anymore.
 Still review your code for any imports coming from ``zope.app.keyreference`` and modify it to use